rotexsoft/versatile-collections/docs/LaravelMethodsEquivalence.md

 |sum							|NumericsCollection::sum, `$coll->getAsNewType(\VersatileCollections\NumericsCollection::class)->sum();` where `$coll` is an instance of CollectionInterface containing integers and / or floats.
 |take							|take
 |tap							|tap
-|times							|Not Implemented, may implement if there is enough demand or if a pull request is submitted
+|static times						|Not Implemented, may implement if there is enough demand or if a pull request is submitted
 |toArray						|toArray.
 Just returns underlying array, no traversal of items to process them before returning.
 |toJson							|Not Implemented, may implement if there is enough demand or if a pull request is submitted
 |transform						|transform